 Through clinical and personal experience, Erica has found that a key element to personal growth is embracing a yogic concept known as Aparigraha.
 'Apari' is short for the Sanskrit word Aparigraha, which translates to "non-possessiveness" or "non-attachment."
-Aparigraha is the last of five ethical guidelines known as Yamas and the first branch in Patanjali's Eight Limbed Path of Yoga as written in the Yoga Sutras.
-It can relate to things we hold onto, people we want around, or beliefs we value.
+Aparigraha is the last of five ethical guidelines known as Yamas, which is the first branch of Patanjali's Eight Limbed Path of Yoga as written in the Yoga Sutras.
+This concept of non-attachment relates to material things, people, places, memories, or beliefs.

-Erica currently holds a professional psychotherapy license in Maryland and Pennsylvania, and is a registered experienced yoga teacher with Yoga Alliance (RYT-500).
-Erica graduated with a Bachelor of Science in psychology from University of Maryland College Park and a Master of Arts in mental health therapy from Boston College.
-Within the mental health realm, she has completed trainings in trauma informed care, yoga for mental health, and mindfulness based cognitive behavioral therapy.
-She has experience working with young children, adolescents, families, and adults from diverse backgrounds who have experienced anxiety, depression, generational trauma, and substance abuse in Baltimore City public schools.
+Erica is both a psychotherapist licensed in Maryland and Pennsylvania, and an experienced yoga teacher with Yoga Alliance (RYT-500).
+She graduated with a Bachelor of Science in psychology from University of Maryland College Park and a Master of Arts in mental health therapy from Boston College.
+She has completed trainings in trauma informed care, yoga for mental health, and mindfulness-based cognitive behavioral therapy.
+Given her mindfulness background, clients often seek out her services to help with anxiety, self-esteem issues, and with dual diagnoses (i.e. addiction, eating disorders).Since starting Apari Wellness, she mainly works with adults with range of concerns, from grief to intimacy issues to trauma.
+She has experience working with children and families from diverse backgrounds in public schools and homeless shelters, offering both clinical and case management services.

-Erica specializes in anxiety, self-esteem issues, and clients dual diagnoses (i.e. addiction, eating disorders).
-Many clients she works with are also seeking support while coping during life events, changes, or trauma.
-The primary therapeutic styles she uses with clients are Dialectical Behavioral Therapy, Acceptance and Commitment Therapy, Narrative Therapy, and Psychodynamic approaches.
+The primary therapeutic styles she uses with clients are Dialectical Behavioral Therapy (DBT), Acceptance and Commitment Therapy (ACT), Narrative Therapy, and Psychodynamic approaches.
+Sessions may involve DBT skills such as emotional regulation or identifying ways to restructure thoughts through Narrative Therapy.
 Aside from concrete skill building, she enjoys using mindfulness, yoga psychology, and metaphors to help clients gain further understanding of their whys and hows.

 After having learned a wide range of Western psychological theories in graduate school to "fix" an individual, Erica found the holistic philosophy of yoga refreshing.
 She draws from both sources when working with clients in therapy and in the studio.
 As a yoga instructor, her intention for classes and teacher training is to bring yoga into the hearts of others as more than just a physical practice.
 Erica enjoys exploring postures through thematic sequencing, emphasizing alignment and balance, and weaving in elements of yoga philosophy to nurture the mind, body, and spirit.
 Trust, compassion, humor, and non-attachment are values she strives to embody whether in the office, studio, at home, on a hike, or with friends and family.